What volume, in tsp, of a 20 mEq/15 mL solution would deliver a dose of 40 mEq?

 Take one capsule by mouth before a meal once daily for 14 days.

-The prescription specifies "PO a.c.," indicating that the medication should be taken by mouth (PO) before meals (a.c. stands for ante cibum, Latin for "before meals").
-Thus, the correct instructions on the label must reflect this timing and dosage.
+The prescription specifies "PO a.c.," indicating the medication should be taken by mouth (PO) before meals (a.c., or "ante cibum").
+This instruction is essential for ensuring the medication's effectiveness and minimizing potential gastrointestinal side effects.

 A) Take one capsule by mouth daily for 14 days